adobe/adobe-sensei-ai-functions/module9.md

       ![](images/tags-results.png)

-6. If the app ran successfully then you will see the asset copied into an AEM instance within the same folder name as you defined in your Creative Cloud instance.
+6. If the app ran successfully then you will see the asset copied into an Adobe Experience Manager instance within the same folder name as you defined in your Creative Cloud instance.

-    > **NOTE:** Use the AEM host and credentials provided to login and check AEM for the file.
+    > **NOTE:** Use the Adobe Experience Manager host and credentials provided to login and check Adobe Experience Manager for the file.

-    Once you locate the file in AEM, either hover over it and click the circled **i** button (or click into it and click on **Properties**) to view the details and check for the existence of tags.
+    Once you locate the file in Adobe Experience Manager, either hover over it and click the circled **i** button (or click into it and click on **Properties**) to view the details and check for the existence of tags.
 One of them should say `created with io runtime` as shown below:

       ![](images/aem-tags.png)

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">
 <a href="module8.html" class="btn btn-default"><i class="glyphicon glyphicon-chevron-left"></i> Previous</a>